google/gvisor/content/docs/architecture_guide/security.md

 weight = 20
 +++
-gVisor was created in order to provide additional defense against the exploitation of kernel bugs when running untrusted code.
+gVisor was created in order to provide additional defense against the exploitation of kernel bugs by untrusted userspace code.
 In order to understand how gVisor achieves this goal, it is first necessary to understand the basic threat model.